(I'd Be) A Legend in My Time

 "(I'd Be) A Legend in My Time" is a song written and recorded by Don Gibson in 1960.
 It appeared as the B-side of his hit "Far Far Away", from the album Sweet Dreams.
 Gibson re-recorded the song on the 1972 album Country Green.

-Ronnie Milsap Recording
+Ronnie Milsap version

 The song was recorded by Ronnie Milsap and released in November 1974 as the lead single from his album A Legend in My Time.
 This was Milsap's sixth country hit and his third number one.
 The single stayed at number one for a single week and spent a total of ten weeks within the top 40.
 Milsap's recording altered the song from its original 3/4 time signature to a 4/4 time signature.